civol/HDLRuby/README.md

    sig1 <= sig0.ljust(12,1)
    ```

- - `zext` increases the size by adding several 0 bit on the most significant
+ - `zext` increases the size by adding several 0 bits on the most significant
-   bit side.
-Therefore the side of the extension depends on the endianness of
+   bit side, this side depending on the endianness of the expression.
+This
-   the expression.
-This cast takes as argument the width of the resulting
+   conversion takes as argument the width of the resulting type.
+For example,
-   type.
-For example, the following code increases the size of sig0 to 12 bits
+   the following code increases the size of `sig0` to 12 bits by adding 0 on
-   by adding 0 on the left:
+   the left:

    ```ruby
    signed[7..0].inner sig0